High School Counselors

 Information about academic credit received through Advance Placement or examination, academic credit transferred to Loyola from another institution, or student placement in courses through exam scores can be found here.

 There are no minimum test score requirements for admission.
 The highest SAT critical reading and SAT math scores from separate exams if you take the test multiple times; however, ACT scores will not be superscored.
+Loyola has a test blind admissions process.
+For more information on this, please review our Test Blind FAQs.

 The personal statement is an opportunity for us to get to know the student as an individual, not just a set of test scores and grades.
 We encourage students to use this essay as a way to tell their story and how they would fit in the Loyola community.